-Menstruating women in vulnerable communities via menstrual product distribution and sensitization drives
+Menstruating women in vulnerable communities via menstrual product distribution drives and awareness sessions

 70% of mothers consider menstruation 'dirty' which perpetuates a culture of shame and ignorance.
 This leads to young menstruators being unable to adapt to the entire process of menstruation since they weren't educated about this topic before.